ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ```
 ibmcloud cdb deployment-autoscaling-set (NAME|ID) GROUP_ID (@JSON_FILE|JSON_STRING) [--json] [--nowait]
 ```
 Autoscaling currently only applies to the data members on your deployment, so the `GROUP_ID` is `member`.
-The autoscaling parameters you would like to be set or unset are defined in a JSON object.
+The autoscaling parameters that you would like to be set or unset are defined in a JSON object.

 **Command options**
 <dl>